B3nn1E/ASTR400B/README.md

 # ASTR400B
-Repository for Astronomy 400B - theoretical cosmology course
+This repository consists all courseworks for Astronomy 400B - theoretical cosmology course